top of page

 My goal is to make sure every ACT team member has the most valuable learning experience possible during their term-of-service.
 The way I see it, service can be a stepping stone to personal and professional growth that's hard to find in a classroom.
 Drawing from my background in community health research, program evaluation and public health I coordinate opportunities for professional development, help members apply service to their individual paths, and ensure our members have the foundational skills and knowledge they need to deliver high quality, empathetic and collaborative service to our community.

-Chelsea Schmidt
+Chelsea Mudalagi

 Member Experience Coordinator